- We believe that the Word of God is the foundation for learning and understanding.

 - Our curriculum is teacher directed rather than textbook/workbook directed.
 Our teachers are committed Christians and well-trained, professional educators.
 They are entrusted with the curriculum and are responsible to teach and present material from a Christ-centered perspective, even when using secular materials.
 We use whatever materials best fit our curriculum and are of the highest quality and research base.
 This currently leads us to incorporate a blend of Christian and secular materials, though Christian materials are given preference whenever possible.

-Networked laptop sets are available for class use.
-Classes use the laptops at least one time per week.
-There are also desktop computers available in each classroom.
+All classes have several iPads as well as networked desktops or chromebooks available for class use.
+Classes use the laptops in the computer lab at least one time per week.
 24/7 internet access is available in all classrooms, computer lab and in the library.
 Access is carefully filtered and monitored.
 Intro to computer begins at the K level, hand position keyboarding begins in 2nd grade, and by 4-5 grades, students learn desktop publishing and basic multimedia presentation skills.

-Spanish is taught in grades K-4.
-The classes meet twice a week for 30 minutes a class.
-Total Physical Response to Storytelling is used in the classroom which follows the Hola Ninos curriculum.
-Spanish will be added to 5th Grade curriculum in the Fall of 2011.
+Spanish is taught as an enrichment class in our elementary and middle school programs Young 5’s through 8th grade.
+The classes meet twice a week for 30-45 minutes a class.
+Total physical response to storytelling is used in the classroom, which follows the Hola Niños curriculum.

 A building resource room program provides alternative instruction and academic support for students who have learning differences or are behind.
 Reading is the primary target of resource room support.
 Other special needs support services are provided through Kalamazoo Public Schools (KPS).
 Federal Title I program support for students who live in KPS district is available in-building.
 Students testing two or more grade levels behind in any area qualify for support.
 Building aides (and some volunteers) are used extensively for tutor support.
 Due to funding limitations Kalamazoo Christian Schools do not offer a special education program.

-The Measures of Academic Progress (MAP) test is administered in fall and spring of each school year in grades 2-8.
+The Measures of Academic Progress (MAP) test is administered in the fall and spring of each school year in grades 2-8.
 This test is a state-aligned computerized adaptive test that accurately reflects the instructional level of each student and measures growth over time.
+The test: